PigeoncoinClassic/pigeoncoinclassic.github.io/help.md

     - title: Algorithm
       content: |
         We debuted X16S (shuffle) as an improved version of X16R (random).
 We improved hashrate and power consistency with no drawbacks.
 We are proud to have our algorithm listed under the MIT license.
 We believe that any coin forking away from specific hardware will benefit from using X16S as a wrapper for their existing algorithm.
-If you are a coin founder with questions about this, please reach out via [Discord]({{ site.social.Discord }})
+If you are a coin founder with questions about this, please reach out via Discord.

+    - title: Difficulty
+      content: |
+        We debuted the LWMA (linear-weighted moving-average) difficulty algorithm at block 111,222.
+This algorithm uses the last 45 blocks to calculate the new target, setting a new difficulty each block.
+This has provided difficulty stability that is simply unmatched by any other method.
+We recommend the LWMA algorithm to coins of any size.

     - title: Supply
       content: |